neophyte-programmer/live-battery-indicator/README.md

 # Live Battery Indicator
 This is a real time battery level indicator made with HTML, CSS and JS.
+This application is not supported by iOS devices likes iPhones or Macbooks due to restrictions from Apple.

 ## Resources
 * [Google Fonts](https://fonts.google.com/)